Card Summary Table

 You can find more details on these in the Gritty Details section below.

 As you can see, if things go wrong, your card could have you covered in a number of situations, so don’t forget to check your benefits if something does happen!

 You’ll also get access to other things in the Chase Ultimate Rewards universe, such as Exclusive Events.
 These are VIP events that Chase curates for its members.

 The Chase Shopping Portal is another perk since you can earn a ton of extra points for your Ultimate Rewards account by shopping there.

 However, this card isn’t all sunshine.
-It does carry an annual fee of $95, which is average compared to other travel rewards cards out there.
+It does carry an annual fee of $95 after your first year, but this is average compared to other travel rewards cards out there.

-As with most of those others, though, this fee is waived the first year, giving you an opportunity to get a lot of value out of the card before it costs you anything at all.
+As with most of those others, though, the waived first year fee gives you an opportunity to get a lot of value out of the card before it costs you anything at all.

 The minimum spend to get your sign-up bonus points is typically a little higher than other cards, though, which could be a problem for some people (especially if you’re only using it on travel expenses).

 While this card earns in the general travel and dining category, note that this specifically excludes gas.
 So if you drive a lot, don’t expect this to be the highest earning points card there.

 Next, we’ll say that if you are a benefits lover, this card is not for you.
 While it has great fringe insurances, it does not have the travel benefits of the Premier Rewards Gold Card from American Express or The Platinum Card® from American Express.